Assistant Professor

 Office: Coda at Tech Square, S1373B

-I am a computational scientist and applied mathematician by training, with a strong interest in physics.
-My research focuses on applying modern computational tools to advance physics applications, particularly in fusion energy and plasma physics.
-I rely on open-source libraries such as MFEM, PETSc, p4est, Overture, and hypre to develop scalable, high-performance simulation codes.
-I am also exploring scientific machine learning (SciML) to enhance traditional numerical methods.
-My group’s work has been supported by the DOE Office of Science (ASCR, FES, and their joint SciDAC program), LANL and SNL LDRD programs, NSF, and Georgia Tech.
+I am an Assistant Professor in CSE at Georgia Institute of Technology.
+Prior to joining Georgia Tech, I was a Scientist in the Theoretical Division at Los Alamos National Laboratory (LANL).
+I am a computational scientist and applied mathematician by training, with a strong interest in physics, particularly fusion energy and plasma physics.
+I rely on open-source libraries such as MFEM, PETSc, p4est, Overture, and hypre to develop scalable, high-performance numerical solvers.
+I also work on scientific machine learning (SciML) to enhance traditional solvers.